-You can travel farther and faster if you carry less gear.
+Ultralight backpacking is all about travelling faster and lighter, which you can do if you carry less gear.
 If you have only a weekend to get away, this strategy can increase the range of trails you can cover.
 The secret is to give up a few creature comforts to reduce the weight of your pack, without sacrificing anything you need or compromising your safety.

 Do you really need four pairs of socks for a three day hike?
 No. One pair on your feet, a spare pair in case they get wet (and your spare socks can double as gloves on frosty mornings).
 Fleece, sweater, long-sleeved shirt?
 Suck it up.
 Take just one.
 With determination you’ll drop 2 to 3kg before you know it.

 This is one area where you can really minimize weight.
-Ultralight shelters weigh in at 2kg or less.
+Ultralight shelters weigh in under 2kg and some less than 1kg.
 Often, they don’t use tent poles, you set them up with your trekking poles and with cords or guylines.
 Your own tent might be an ultralight option if you use just the fly and a ground sheet.
 Another sub-1kg option is a hammock or tarp, but keep in mind these super-light shelters offer protection from wind, rain and dew, but without mesh screens they are not ideal for settings where the bugs are intense.

-A small closed-cell foam pad is the cheapest and lightest alternative.
-The true “go-light” freaks will use their sleeping pad instead of a backrest or stays inside their pack.
+A small closed-cell foam pad is the generally the lightest (and cheapest) alternative.
+Ultralight inflatable pads exist, but you do need to protect them from rough ground, sticks and thorns.
+True “go-light” freaks will use their sleeping pad instead of a backrest or frame-stays inside their pack.
 This may be a bit extreme for most people.
-Consider switching from a full-length inflatable pad to a ¾-length pad to save a few hundred grams.
+Consider switching from a full-length pad to a ¾-length pad to save a few hundred grams.
 If your feet get cold, you can put a jacket or your pack underneath them while you sleep.

 The truly dedicated will bring only a heat-reflective blanket or a simple hostel sheet.
 For the less committed, a lightweight down sleeping bag is ideal.
 The catch is that down loses most of its insulating capacity if it gets wet or damp from condensation, so you have to be careful to keep it dry.
 A combination bag, with a thicker side and a thinner side, is an option that will span a range of temperatures yet is still relatively light.
 A quilt is also something to consider, as much of the loft and insulating value of a sleeping bag’s fill is reduced when it’s compressed underneath you.